 There’s a reason that sound quality is my number one tip.
-This is because high-quality audio has the potential to take your video to an entirely new level, or to totally hijack it.
+This is because high-quality audio can take your video to an entirely new level, or totally hijack it.
 You obviously want your audio to complement your video, making it more than it could be on its own by adding flavor, flair, and emotion.

 It’s important to get your audio right, because unlike video, you can’t really edit it post-production.
 Poor-quality sound will essentially ruin your video even if it had potential in terms of visual appeal.
 Sound has the ability to breathe life into your moving pictures so take advantage of it.
 Whether you’re speaking with your own voice or adding music to a presentation, audio is absolutely crucial to the end result.

 Don’t rely on your camera’s microphone for your audio, you’ll be disappointed with the results.
 I like using a condenser microphone, or at the very least lavalier mics that are easy to clip onto a jacket.
 Both will produce high-quality sound.
-Condenser mics are easy to use, create professional audio, plug directly into your computer via USB, and are affordable, especially considering what you get.
+Condenser mics are easy to use, create professional audio, plug directly into your computer via USB, and are affordable, especially considering the exceptional sound quality they produce.

 2. Quality Lighting

-Quality lighting is right up there with high-quality audio.
-Just like poor sound can hijak a video, poor lighting comes in at a close second.
-Both are foundational for creating video that people will actually want to watch.
-Crappy lighting is a pain in the neck to edit, and is both a time-consuming and laborious process
+Quality lighting is right up there with superior audio.
+Just like poor sound can hijack a video, poor lighting comes in at a close second.
+Both are foundational for creating videos that people will actually want to watch.
+Crappy lighting is a pain in the neck to edit, and is both a time-consuming and laborious process.

 3. Stop The Shake

-I like tripods that fold up, are convenient to toss into your camera bag or purse, and are simple to use.
+I like tripods that fold up, are convenient to toss into your camera bag or purse, and aren’t clunky to carry around.
 Portable tripods work well with both smartphones or DSLRs, making them a great choice for YouTubers or vloggers who want to make quick videos without lugging around cumbersome equipment.
 This Joby tripod for smartphones is handy for all kinds of situations.

-I know I’ve watched videos where the majority of shots are closeups.
+I’ve watched videos where the majority of the shots are closeup.
 This doesn’t provide proper perspective, and can be quite annoying to watch as it doesn’t tell the entire story.
 Basically, composition is choosing what to fill your frame with, placing emphasis on particular subjects or objects, and is one of the most important aspects of video production.
 With practice, you’ll instinctively get better at this, making your videos more professional-looking.

 5. Lens Bokeh

-Bokeh is that lovely, out-of-focus background that makes video so appealing.
-When using this technique, the focus is placed on the subject, rather than the background that may be distracting and not pertinent to the video.
-This is why the subject is in focus, whereas the background has a soft and dreamy feel.
+Bokeh is that lovely, out-of-focus background that makes certain shots so appealing.
+When using this technique, the focus is placed on the subject, rather than the background, which may be distracting and irrelevant to the video.
+This is why the subject is in focus, whereas the background has a soft, dreamy feel.
 Bokeh most definitely pegs a video as professional.

-It’s not only aesthetically pleasing, but forces the viewer to focus their attention on the area of the video that is in focus.
+It’s not only aesthetically pleasing, but forces the viewer to focus their attention on the area of the video that’s in focus.
 “Bokeh” is a Japanese word that literally means “blur.”
-Fast lenses, meaning those with a large aperature, are necessary to produce bokeh as it is rendered by the lens, not the camera.
+Fast lenses, meaning those with a large aperatures, are essential for creating bokeh as the technique is rendered by the lens, not the camera.
 I like to shoot with an aperature between 1.8 to 3.2, depending on what I’m shooting, and what needs to be in focus.